Satisfying Main Dish Salads

-Made with fresh ingredients and a perfectly paired dressing, these main dish salads are a tasty, satisfying alternative to a conventional three-course meal.
+Made with fresh ingredients and perfectly paired dressings, these main dish salads make a satisfying alternative to a full three-course meal.

 Adding more vegetables to your diet is a healthy choice you can make without sacrificing flavor, and having a salad for dinner is the perfect way to do it.